Skip to main content

 High-traffic commercial tile installation: TCNA Method W244 governs large-format tile (edges exceeding 15 inches) over concrete, requiring a medium-bed mortar and specific back-buttering protocols.
 Grout joint sizing is dictated by tile warpage tolerances defined in ANSI A137.1.

 Historic or older wood-frame residential: Subfloor boards in pre-1970 construction are frequently diagonal board sheathing rather than plywood panels.
 Nail-down hardwood over diagonal sheathing requires perpendicular or 45° layout to avoid nail-into-gap failures.
-The home improvement directory purpose and scope page outlines how contractor qualifications intersect with historic renovation contexts.
+The home improvement provider network purpose and scope page outlines how contractor qualifications intersect with historic renovation contexts.

 Wet area tile (bathrooms, laundry rooms): TCNA Handbook Method B415 requires an uncoupling membrane or a sloped mortar bed beneath tile in shower floors.
 Waterproofing membrane installation precedes tile setting, and inspections in jurisdictions following the IBC require a flood test of shower pans before tile installation is approved.